 Hydrangeas typically flower in pink or blue, with their colour determined by the alkalinity of the soil: on acid soils, flowers are blue, while in alkaline soils, flowers are pink.
 However they also flower in white, and these hydrangeas are arguably the most attractive of the genus.
 White-flowered varieties have a delicacy that pink and blue cultivars don’t have.
 They can be used to light up a shady area, act as a foil against brighter colors, and bring a sense of serenity to a planting area.
 Unlike pink and blue hydrangeas, most white varieties don’t change colour in accordance with the pH of the soil.
 However some blooms mature to a light pink or brown.
+Exercise caution when it comes to pruning hydrangeas, as the technique varies depending on the type.

 Browse our choice of white-flowered hydrangeas, below.